Chesapeake College: Dorchester Administration Building

-The Dorchester Administration Building houses the offices of Academic Advising, Admissions, the Alumni Association, the Business Office, Financial Aid, Human Resources, Institutional Advancement, Research and Planning, Public Information, Registration, and Student Retention Services.
+The Dorchester Administration Building houses the offices of Academic Advising, Admissions, the Alumni Association, the Business Office, Financial Aid, Human Resources, Institutional Advancement, IT, For All Seasons office, Registration, and Student Retention Services, including the Dean of Students.
 The building also houses the offices of the President and Vice Presidents of the college.

 Original construction of the Dorchester Building began in 1966, and the building was completely renovated in 2003.

-Early Childhood Development Center
+Chesapeake Child Care Resource Center and Public Safety

-The Chesapeake College Early Childhood Development Center (ECDC) is a licensed childcare center with the purpose of serving those parents of children 3 through 7 years of age who are students, staff, faculty at the college as well as parents throughout the community.
+This building was the Chesapeake College Early Childhood Development Center (ECDC), a licensed childcare center with the purpose of serving those parents of children 3 through 7 years of age who were students, staff, faculty at the college as well as parents throughout the community.

-In addition to functioning as a licensed childcare facility, the center also serves as a learning site for students enrolled in the Early Childhood Development program.
+In addition to functioning as a licensed childcare facility, the center also served as a learning site for students enrolled in the Early Childhood Development program.

-Also located in the ECDC building is the Chesapeake Child Care Resource Center, which is one of the 12 child care resource centers in Maryland that make up the Maryland Child Care Resource Network and began start-up operations on June 1, 1999.
+Currently located in the building is the Chesapeake Child Care Resource Center, which is one of the 12 child care resource centers in Maryland that make up the Maryland Child Care Resource Network and began start-up operations on June 1, 1999.
 Funding for the center is through a grant from the Maryland Department of Human Resources.
+Its childcare training services have included Project Right Steps since 2005.